bdon/TileSiege/README.md

 python create_urls.py [--bbox=MIN_LON,MIN_LAT,MAX_LON,MAX_LAT] [--maxzoom=19]
 ```

-The output urls.txt will contain 10,000 rows, with server parameters you can edit:
+The output urls.txt will contain about 10,000 rows, with server parameters you can edit:

 ```
 PROT=http